semibran/pack/readme.md

 }
 ```
 The boxes will be placed around the provided `layout` if given (this is used internally for recursion), otherwise an empty one will be created.

+## demo
+[A rough example](https://semibran.github.io/pack/) has been designed for testing and demonstration purposes.

+* **Click and drag** to create a box.
+* **Press `P`** to pack existing boxes.
+* **Press `R`** to generate a random configuration.
+* **Press `N`** to reset the layout to its initial state.

+In this demo, boxes are chunked into groups of 4 as they are packed together to reduce calculation times.
+Unfortunately, this approach tends to yield suboptimal results.
+This issue will be addressed as library performance is improved upon.

 ## kudos
 * [leo](https://github.com/leo) - for donating the package name